All articles

 • The builder has NCLT cases or more than 10 consumer forum complaints

-• The project is in the southern end and you need Delhi connectivity (you won't use the expressway daily from Sector 113)
+• The project is in the southern sectors and you need daily Delhi connectivity

 • The builder is under NCLT insolvency proceedings